zeek/zeek-docs/doc/scripts/base/frameworks/broker/main.zeek.rst

    Stop automatically sending an event to peers upon local dispatch.

-   :topic: a topic originally given to :zeek:see:`Broker::auto_publish`.
+   :param topic: a topic originally given to :zeek:see:`Broker::auto_publish`.

-   :ev: an event originally given to :zeek:see:`Broker::auto_publish`.
+   :param ev: an event originally given to :zeek:see:`Broker::auto_publish`.

    :returns: true if automatic events will not occur for the topic/event